Loader gif

 You don’t have to worry about family loans being subject to federal tax consequences if:

-• You lend a child $10,000 or less, and the child does not use the money for investments, such as or bonds.
+• You lend a child $10,000 or less, and the child does not use the money for investments, such as stocks or bonds.

 • You lend a child $100,000 or less, and the child’s net investment income is not more than $1,000 for the year.